tensorflow/tfx-bsl/README.md

 TFX Basic Shared Libraries (`tfx_bsl`) contains libraries shared by many [TensorFlow eXtended (TFX)](https://www.tensorflow.org/tfx) components.

-This package is __not__ intended for direct use by TFX users, and its APIs should be considered internal to TFX (therefore there is no backward or forward compatibility guarantee) unless otherwise remarked.
+Only APIs in tfx_bsl/public are intended for direct use by TFX users.
+APIs under other directories should be considered internal to TFX (and therefore there is no backward or forward compatibility guarantee for them).

 Each minor version of a TFX component or TFX itself, if it needs to depend on `tfx_bsl`, will depend on a specific minor version of it (e.g.